Types of Cannabinoids Explained

 We have only hit the tip of the iceberg when it comes to research on the cannabis plant.
 Even though it has existed on this planet for thousands of years, federal law prohibited studies in the modern scientific era.

-Thankfully, a new wave of legalization and increased interest in the powers of the plant have led to an increase in the number of clinical trials and studies on cannabis flower, its chemical compounds, and how it interacts with the human body.
+Thankfully, a new wave of legalization and increased interest in the powers of the plant have led to an increase in the number of clinical trials and studies on consuming cannabis flower, its chemical compounds, and how it interacts with the human body.
+More and more people are now willing to try cannabis for their potential benefits.

 There is still a lot we do not know, but the future holds a wealth of knowledge.
 We will soon discover more cannabinoids and terpenes and reveal their benefits.
 There may even be DNA tests that can recommend specific strains for each individual—the sky's the limit.

 At STIIIZY, we only use premium flower for all of our 40’s pre-rolls (40% THC potency) and high quality pre-rolls.
-Explore all of STIIIZY’s products here.
+If you’re into smoking or vaping cannabis, explore all of STIIIZY’s products here.

 These statements have not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure, or prevent any disease.